 You can further enhance your system with dynamic content pre-rendering, load balancers, and content delivery networks.
 But, most importantly, you should use appropriate technologies.

-Use popular programming languages that can simplify development.
+Use popular programming languages to simplify hospitality app or hotel booking website development.
 Here are the tools we at Acropolium often use in our web and mobile projects:

 - React.js for its pre-built components, downward data flow, and component updates